 The Intervals team has another round of fresh updates and improvements we’re excited to share.
 The Basecamp™ import utility is officially in Beta, invoices can now be generated by task status, and the Weekly Trends report has been reworked.
 All these recent updates can be taken for a spin on your Intervals account.
 Just login to try them out.
 Don’t have an account?
 No problem.
 Simply take a few minutes to click here to setup your own Intervals account and try it free for 30 days.
 Meanwhile, read on to learn more about the benefits of these improvements.

 The new Basecamp™ import utility is ideal for migrating data to Intervals.
 Perhaps you’ve outgrown Basecamp™ and need to find a fast way to get up and running on Intervals to see if it’s a good fit.
 Or you might already be using Intervals and find the need to bring over some legacy data from Basecamp™.
-The Intervals Basecamp™ import utility will migrate your clients, projects, tasks and people, and merge them with your existing Intervals account data.
+The Intervals Basecamp™ import utility will migrate your data for clients, projects, tasks and people, and merge them with your existing Intervals account data.

 Want to give it a try?
 Login to your Intervals account and go to Options -> Settings & Defaults -> Import Data -> Basecamp™ Import.
 Don’t worry about messing things up, the Basecamp™ import can easily be undone with the click of a button.
 If you don’t like how the data came across, simply undo the import.
 We’ve tried to make it as easy as possible to migrate your data.